Mironov Consulting brings deep, hands-on experience to a range of product management and product leadership problems including:

 Client-Side Search Success for CPO/VP Product Roles

 Many companies don’t have deep experience defining product leader roles (Chief Product Officer, VP Product Management, Director of Product) or struggle to appraise and hire real product leaders.
 They may have lost several candidates, hired poorly fitting VPs, had trouble getting consensus on candidates among executives, or left key product exec roles open too long.
 Often interview teams aren’t aligned on what they want.

-Rich has helped twelve companies (so far) succeed at hiring the right product leaders.
+Rich has helped fourteen companies (so far) succeed at hiring the right product leaders.
 Working with the client’s internal talent acquisition (TA) team or outside search firms, he drives an assessment of product leadership needs; clarifies job specs and selection criteria; assesses candidates; trains interview teams on how to evaluate candidates; and coaches the newly hired product leader.
 Read more about this service

 Excellent product leadership can be make-or-break for your company: important enough to warrant expert help.

 Organizational Assessments and Design of Product Management Organizations